 Boracay Physical Description

 The small island of Boracay comprises a rather small total area of about 4 sq mi (10.4 sq km).
 The island also roughly forms a rounded rectangular shape and with a markedly narrower middle.

 The length of the island measures roughly 4.4 mi (7 km).
 The narrowest section measures less than 0.6 mi (1 km) across.

 In addition to its incredibly lush vegetation, Boracay also earned fame for the beauty of its numerous beaches.

-The largest two beaches sit on opposite sides of the narrow section.
+But, the largest two beaches sit on opposite sides of the narrow section.
 The almost constant windy conditions serve to make the island an excellent location for kiteboarding and windsurfing enthusiasts.

 Boracay Climate and Weather